 Use of Preprint Servers and Repositories

-Preprint servers – AGU allows authors to post a draft their accepted manuscripts on Earth and Space Science Open Archive (ESSOAr) or another not-for-profit preprint server that is designed to facilitate community engagement and discovery across the sciences.
+Preprint servers – AGU allows authors to post a draft of their accepted manuscripts on Earth and Space Science Open Archive (ESSOAr) or another not-for-profit preprint server that is designed to facilitate community engagement and discovery across the sciences.

 Questions?
 Please see our Prior Publication and Posting Primer.